 Field-hunting tip

-Look in ultramafic rocks country — that is the host setting where woodallite typically forms.
+Look in ultramafic rocks country, the host setting where woodallite typically forms.
 If you start seeing stichtite, magnetite, serpentine in float, you are in the right ground.
 Field specimens usually show a platy crystals habit, so train your eye for that shape before scanning the outcrop.